ismael-mendoza/ShapeMeasurementFisherFormalism/docs/parameters.rst

 ============= ====================================================================================
 Name          Description
 ============= ====================================================================================
-psf_gaussian  Guassian galaxy profile, :py:class:`galsim.Gaussian`.
+psf_gaussian  Gaussian galaxy profile, :py:class:`galsim.Gaussian`.
 psf_moffat    Moffat galaxy profile, :py:class:`galsim.Moffat`.
 ============= ====================================================================================

 PSF Parameters
 --------------
-For the psf, the parameters have the same significance as in the table of parameters sabove.
+For the PSF, the parameters have the same significance as in the table of parameters as above.